-Response: No new above-ground pumping stations, pressure reading stations, water reservoirs, electrical substations, or above ground natural gas pumping stations are proposed.
+Response: No new above-ground pumping stations, pressure reading stations, water reservoirs, electrical substations, or above ground natural gas pumping stations are proposed as part of this application.
 This standard does not apply.

-(6) Adjacent to Transit.
-Commercial development adjacent to transit must comply with the following:

-(a) Development on a transit street designated in TDC Chapter 11 (Figure 11-5) must provide either a transit stop pad on-site, or an on-site or public sidewalk connection to a transit stop along the subject property's frontage on the transit street; and
+- (6) Adjacent to Transit.
+Commercial development adjacent to transit must comply with the following: - (a) Development on a transit street designated in TDC Chapter 11 (Figure 11-5) must provide either a transit stop pad on-site, or an on-site or public sidewalk connection to a transit stop along the subject property's frontage on the transit street; and

 Response: There is a Tualatin Shuttle (Blue Line) stop across the street from the main driveway entrance on SW Leveton Drive, with connecting public sidewalks.
-There is a public sidewalk along the entire property's frontage on SW Leveton Drive and SW 108th Avenue, and the sidewalks along SW 108th Avenue will be improved by this project.
-There is no other plan in place for additional transit along either frontage.
+There are public sidewalks on all public street frontages.
+There is no other plan in place for additional transit along the site's frontages.
 This standard is met.